 It's All About the Food One Day Trip

 Our 2015 "Fall" in Love with Ohio bus trip was all about the food.
-At every stop we made sure our group received a special food item.
+At every stop all bus buddies received a special food item.
 Food gifts included: an apple pie, a sleeve of Buckeye chocolates, a bag of Shearer's potato chips, a bottle of Lehman's pop, a maple cinnamon roll, a jar of jelly, a bag of cheese, a sampling of apples, and a tasting of Ohio wine.

 This is a great trip to take with friends.